Formation of Extremely Low-mass White Dwarfs Binaries: ELM formation through magnetic braking

-Figure \ref{fig:companion_mass} shows numerical solutions of Equation \ref{eq:companion_mass} for companion mass $M_{1,c}$ as a function of post-CE (but pre-magnetic braking) orbital period $P_{\rm orb,f}$.
-The ELM WD progenitor mass has been fixed at $M_2=1.3\, M_\odot$, and five different values of $M_1$ have been used to give the different lines.
+Figure \ref{fig:companion_mass} shows numerical solutions of Equation \ref{eq:companion_mass} for companion mass $M_{1,c}$ as a function of $P_{\rm CE,orb,f}$.
+The ELM WD progenitor mass has been fixed at $M_2=1.3\, M_\odot$, and five different $M_1$ have been used to give the different lines.
 The product $\alpha \lambda$ is set to 2 for convenience.
 There is a general trend that $M_{\rm 1,c}$ must be larger for larger orbital period or $M_1$, in order that the orbital energy release can balance the binding energy.
 During the second phase of MT, the companion is the accretor and so $M_{\rm a,i}=M_{\rm 1,c}$, and the progenitor of the ELM WD is the donor, so $M_{\rm d,i}=M_2$.

+The separation at the onset of the RLOF should be slightly greater than 5 $R_{\odot}$ to form an ELM WD.
+If $M_{\rm 1,c}$ is fixed at 0.6 $M_{\odot}$ with $M_2=1.3\, M_\odot$ and the separation after the CE $a_{\rm CE,f}=5 R_{\odot}$, there are still two free (but not completely free) parameters $M_1$ and the orbital period before the CE $P_{\rm CE,i}$.
+Moreover, $M_1$ is greater than $M_2$ because the massive star evolves first.
+This can lead to a CE phase.
+And $M_1/M_2$ is greater than one to have unstable MT followed by a CE phase \citep{2011ApJ...739L..48W}.
+For $M_1= 2\,\,M_{\odot}$, $P_{\rm CE,i}$ is 7.6 days.